 - Obtain the FREE Statement of Participation on completion of each course.

-- Complete a Reflection Paper for each course, answering the following questions in no more than 1,000 words:
+- Complete a Reflection Paper for each course, answering the following questions in no less than 1,500 words:

 a) What are some of the most important concepts that you learned from this course?;